InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Experimental Results

 \subsection{Ablation Studies}

+Tab.~\ref{tab:ablation_quantitative} compares our continuous latent mask formulation with several alternative mask projections on a subset of the DAVIS~\cite{pont20172017} dataset.
+Conventional binary mask resizes $\times 8$ nearest-neighbor spatially and logical AND downsampling temporally.
+Binary mask resizing results in a single-channel, conservative mask.
+Another option is elementwise division, dividing the masked latents by the clean latents.
+However, this is numerically unstable when the denominator contains small values.
+Overall, our method achieves stronger measurement consistency than these alternatives, indicating that a channel-wise continuous mask better captures how pixel-space occlusions propagate through the VAE encoder.

-Fig.~\ref{fig:ablation_quantitative}-(a) compares our continuous latent mask with conventional binary mask resizing using $\times 8$ nearest-neighbor spatially and logical AND downsampling temporally.
-Our method shows better measurement consistency, where using the trained $\maskencoder$ shows the best reconstruction, following our training-free version.
-Fig.~\ref{fig:ablation}-(a) shows qualitative comparison of the masking strategies.
-Reconstructed measurement of binary downsampling doesn't align with the original measurement due to the conservative masking strategy, failing to properly reconstruct the mask in sequences with fast motion.
-Conversely, our method generates a consistent continuous mask, thereby preserving the fidelity of the measurement.
-Fig.~\ref{fig:ablation}-(b) compares our method with conventional pixel space DDS as in prior methods~\cite{kwon2025visionxlhighdefinitionvideo, kwon2025solvingvideoinverseproblems}, which requires additional VAE encoding and decoding at every timestep, a costly bottleneck that our method entirely avoids.
+Additionally, Fig.~\ref{fig:ablation}(b) compares our method with conventional pixel space DDS as in prior methods~\cite{kwon2025visionxlhighdefinitionvideo, kwon2025solvingvideoinverseproblems}, which requires additional VAE encoding and decoding at every timestep, a costly bottleneck that our method entirely avoids.
 Furthermore, as highlighted by the insets, pixel space Conjugate Gradient introduces severe color and textural inconsistencies.
 In contrast, our proposed method enables seamless integration with measurement without these artifacts.